 MYTH #5: The Law Of Attraction Teaches You To Care About Nobody Other Than Yourself

 Essentially, when people begin to learn more about the law of attraction they are often left open-mouthed when they realise that they are being taught to try and be a bit more selfish.
-However, if learning how to prevent the moods of others from affecting your well-being is selfish, then everybody ought to try it a little more often – especially for the sake of their health.
+However, if learning how to prevent the moods of others from affecting your well-being is selfish, then everybody ought to try it a little more often – especially for the sake of their bodies.

 In a society where we have been taught to put the needs of others before our own, it has become more important than ever to learn how to once again put your own happiness first.
 However, many have misconstrued the law of attractions teachings on encouraging your own happiness as ‘selfish’ in its negligence of the misery of others.
 But what good is one miserable person to another?
 By learning to find happiness in our own lives we can have the confidence and strength to be of better service to those that really need us.